So what are Gibson's Laws?

 Gibson's First Law - Fundamentally most people are good

 This could also be construed as my variation of Hanlon’s Razor: “Never attribute to malice that which is adequately explained by stupidity”, when used on conjunction with the 6th law (see later).
 This entry would also not be complete without the associated corollary - Grey’s Law: “Any sufficiently advanced malice is indistinguishable from incompetence”.
-If anyone can find me the original Grey you get 50 bonus points.
+If anyone can find me the original Grey you get 50 imaginary points.

 What I take from this is that I need to turn the situation around and think like the other person.
 That is not necessarily easy, and it requires a level of emotional maturity to accept that you could be wrong.
 That's all well and good, but then you also need to make sure you don't spend your life second guessing yourself.